The Tennessee Governor's One Shot Turkey Hunt

 You might call it the ultimate game of outdoor chess.
 For the thousands of southern sportsmen who pursue the wild turkey, the hunt isn't necessarily about harvesting a bird.
 It is instead, more about the experience, the sights, the sounds and smells of a cool spring morning.

 Tennessee Wildlife Resources Foundation’s flagship fundraising event of the year is the Tennessee Governor’s One Shot Turkey Hunt.
-The 2018 event will be on April 13 - 14.
+The 2018 event was April 13 - 14.